Song dynasty: Southern Song, 1127–1279

 His successor Kublai Khan continued the assault against the Song, gaining a temporary foothold on the southern banks of the Yangtze.
 By the winter of 1259, Uriyangkhadai's army fought its way north to meet Kublai's army, which was besieging Ezhou in Hubei.
 Kublai made preparations to take Ezhou, but a pending civil war with his brother Ariq Böke—a rival claimant to the Mongol Khaganate—forced Kublai to move back north with the bulk of his forces.
 In Kublai's absence, the Song forces were ordered by Chancellor Jia Sidao to make an immediate assault and succeeded in pushing the Mongol forces back to the northern banks of the Yangtze.
 There were minor border skirmishes until 1265, when Kublai won a significant battle in Sichuan.

 From 1268 to 1273, Kublai blockaded the Yangtze River with his navy and besieged Xiangyang, the last obstacle in his way to invading the rich Yangtze River basin.
 Kublai officially declared the creation of the Yuan dynasty in 1271.
 In 1275, a Song force of 130,000 troops under Chancellor Jia Sidao was defeated by Kublai's newly appointed commander-in-chief, general Bayan.
 By 1276, most of the Song territory had been captured by Yuan forces, including the capital Lin'an.

 In the Battle of Yamen on the Pearl River Delta in 1279, the Yuan army, led by the general Zhang Hongfan, finally crushed the Song resistance.
-The last remaining ruler, the 13-year-old emperor Zhao Bing, committed suicide, along with Prime Minister Lu Xiufu and approximately 1300 members of the royal clan.
-On Kublai's orders, carried out by his commander Bayan, the rest of the former imperial family of Song were unharmed; the deposed Emperor Gong was demoted, being given the title 'Duke of Ying', but was eventually exiled to Tibet where he took up a monastic life.
+The last remaining ruler, the 7-year-old emperor Zhao Bing, committed suicide, along with Prime Minister Lu Xiufu.
+On Kublai's orders carried out by his commander Bayan, the rest of the former imperial family of Song were unharmed.
+The deposed Emperor Gong was demoted, being given the title 'Duke of Ying', but he was eventually exiled to Tibet where he took up a monastic life.
 The former emperor would eventually be forced to commit suicide under the orders of Kublai's great-great-grandson, Gegeen Khan, out of fear that Emperor Gong would stage a coup to restore his reign.
-Other members of the Song imperial family continued to live in the Yuan dynasty, including Zhao Mengfu and Zhao Yong.
+Other members of the Song imperial family continued to live under Mongol control, including the renowned artist Zhao Mengfu, who served the Yuan court as an advisor.